Our commitment at a glance

 Information security and data protection

 Beyond smart machines processing traditional mail, our portfolio now includes solutions and software dedicated to digital communications management or aimed at facilitating parcel processing.
-Thus, Neopost handles large quantities of sensitive information every day and protecting them has always been of very high concern for the Group when dealing with protection of postal transactions, customers' data or our own data.
+Thus, Neopost handles large quantities of confidential information every day and protecting them has always been of very high concern for the Group when dealing with protection of postal transactions, customers' data or our own data.